Gympie Memorial Park: Description

 Despite their recent concrete and block edging, four garden beds in the park (one elliptical shaped, three circular) appear to be of the same dimensions and in the same positions as the garden beds established in 1920.
 Three are placed in a line parallel to the River Street boundary in the western half of the park, with circular beds at either end and the elliptical bed in the centre.
 The fourth and largest circular garden bed sits to the north of the bandstand near the Reef Street boundary.
 All four beds are planted with roses in 2009.

 The variety and number of planted mature trees is a distinctive characteristic of the park.
 These include trees planted around the park perimeter, creating a green screen that varies in density depending on the tree species used.
-Some, such as several Hoop Pines (Araucaria cunninghamii) appear, by their size, to be very mature and may date from the earliest planting schemes.
-Apart from Hoop Pines, perimeter plantings consist mainly of Jacarandas (Jacaranda mimosifolia), Brown Pines (Podocarpus elatus), Crows Ash (Flindersia australis) and Kauri Pine (Agathis robusta).
+Some, such as several hoop pines (Araucaria cunninghamii) appear, by their size, to be very mature and may date from the earliest planting schemes.
+Apart from hoop pines, perimeter plantings consist mainly of Jacarandas (Jacaranda mimosifolia), brown pines (Podocarpus elatus), crow's ash (Flindersia australis) and kauri pine (Agathis robusta).
 Early trees can also be found in the avenues planted along walkways that exist from the original park layout.
-The avenue linking the bandstand to the Memorial Gates walkway has Queen Palms (Syagrus romanzoffiana), Cabbage Palms (Livistona australis) and Chinese Fan Palms (Livistona chinensis), some of which appear to be evident in early photographs.
-The avenue running south from the bandstand to the corner of River Road and Young Street contains paired Bumpy Ash (Flindersia schottiana) trees, alternated with various species of palm.
-Lining the walkway heading east from the bandstand are paired Jacarandas and other trees including a large Weeping Fig (Ficus benjamina).
+The avenue linking the bandstand to the Memorial Gates walkway has queen palms (Syagrus romanzoffiana), cabbage palms (Livistona australis) and Chinese fan palms (Livistona chinensis), some of which appear to be evident in early photographs.
+The avenue running south from the bandstand to the corner of River Road and Young Street contains paired bumpy ash (Flindersia schottiana) trees, alternated with various species of palm.
+Lining the walkway heading east from the bandstand are paired Jacarandas and other trees including a large weeping fig (Ficus benjamina).
 Other individual and grouped specimen trees are found throughout the park.
-Some notable examples are a large Slash Pine (Pinus elliottii (Pinus caribaea)) west of the bandstand, a line of Silky Oaks (Grevillea robusta) through the eastern lawn area and a mature Illawarra Flame tree (Brachychiton acerifolius) in the north-west corner of the park.
+Some notable examples are a large slash pine (Pinus elliottii (Pinus caribaea)) west of the bandstand, a line of silky oaks (Grevillea robusta) through the eastern lawn area and a mature Illawarra flame tree (Brachychiton acerifolius) in the north-west corner of the park.